SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 | 7. | Wait as the Arduino loops through its commands. | The car will now move its wheels back and forth and turn left and right.|
 | 8. | After the loop completes, power down the car. | The car should stop moving. |

-### Test A001 - Testing SerialTest.ino and ensuring Serial Monitor functionality.
+### Test A001 - Testing SerialTest.ino and ensuring Serial Monitor functionality

 The Serial Test simply tests that the functionality of the Serial Monitor.